cody2094/TAKL-challenge/README.md

   1. Using `config/config.dist.json`, create `config/config.json` and fill in the `api` and `db` properties with the correct HERE API and database settings
   2. Install the package using `npm i` from the package root
   3. Run `sequelize db:migrate` from the package root.
 This will take care of setting up the database for you.
-  4. Run `npm start` from the root directory to start the API
+  4. Run `npm start` from the root directory to start the API.
+By default it will use the development credentials
+  5. If you want to run the application in production mode you can run the command `npm run start-production`
-  5. You can now test out the `/providerRequest` endpoint by following the directions in the "API Endpoints" section below.
+  6. You can now test out the `/providerRequest` endpoint by following the directions in the "API Endpoints" section below.
-  6. Alternatively you can run the tests by running `npm test`.
+  7. Alternatively you can run the tests by running `npm test`.
 This uses Karma for unit testing and nyc for code coverage.
 As of current writing the code coverage is as follows.
   ```
     ------------------------|----------|----------|----------|----------|-------------------|
     File                    |  % Stmts | % Branch |  % Funcs |  % Lines | Uncovered Line #s |